 “Informed Assent” is sought from children:

-Who are by nature / law too young to give consent
+Who are by nature / law too young to give informed consent but

 Who are old enough to understand and agree to participate in services

+It requires the same child-friendly communication of information outlined above.

+Even for very young children (those under 5 years old) efforts should be made to explain in language appropriate to their age, what information is being sought, what it will be used for, and how it will be shared.

 When taking either informed consent or informed assent you need to provide information on:

-Services and options available.
+Services and options available (i.e. the case management process).

 Potential risks / benefits of receiving services.